Catching a Thief Tactic

 What the Viet Cong was not aware of was that II Corps had been studying a plan of catching a thief that comprised three Regiments – 32nd, 33rd, and 66th – since September 1965, prior to the first shot at Pleime camp on October 20, 1965, as revealed in the document Intelligence Aspects of Pleime-Chupong Campaign, page 6:

 II Corps had considered using B-52 airstrikes as the most efficient means of destroying three enemy regiments simultaneously.
-Obviously it was not an easy task to achieve because it was like "using a sledgehammer to kill gnats" or using a "sledgehammer to kill fleas", as the fleas disperse at once in all directions at the sight of the sledgehammer falling down in relatively slow motion and hitting an empty target.
+Obviously, it was not an easy task to achieve because it was like "using a sledgehammer to kill gnats" or using a "sledgehammer to kill fleas", as the fleas disperse at once in all directions at the sight of the sledgehammer falling in relatively slow motion and hitting an empty target.

 Because it was considered an impossible task to achieve, it was an efficient destruction method.
-The enemy could never fathom it, thinking the deadly force would come from ground troops instead of from overhead sky.
+The enemy could never fathom it, thinking the deadly force would come from ground troops instead of from the overhead sky.

 Furthermore, this was the most efficient means to destroy an enemy that broke down in small pieces when facing a stronger opponent and only amassed to attack a weaker opponent.

-An essential element in the catching a thief tactic was the ability to stalk, to be able to follow every one of the thief's moves, especially when the thief is clever and excellent at hiding.
-In the Pleime campaign, II Corps was fortunate in getting the support of an intelligence component that intercepted radio communications between Chinese Advisors providing logistics support to the Plâyme campaign present in Phnom Penh and the VC high command in Hanoi; it was by this means that II Corps was able to know every moves of the enemy in this campaign.
+An essential element in the catching a thief tactic was the ability to stalk, to be able to follow every one of the thief's moves, especially when the thief is smart and excellent at hiding.
+In the Pleime campaign, II Corps was fortunate in getting the support of an intelligence component that intercepted radio communications between Chinese Advisors providing logistics support to the Plâyme campaign present in Phnom Penh and the VC high command in Hanoi; it was by this means that II Corps was able to know every move of the enemy in this campaign.
 Colonel Hieu writes in Pleime, Trận Chię́n Lịch Sử, page 172:

-The intelligence source by way of radio intercept was kept secret by II Corps, unaware by the enemy; as a result, “we know the enemy, while the enemy does not know us”.
+The intelligence source by way of radio intercept was kept secret by II Corps, unaware by the enemy; as a result, “we know the enemy, while the enemy does not know us.”
 The enemy kept on thinking that we inserted “spies” among their troops ( Intelligence Aspects of Pleime-Chupong Campaign, intelligence summary 11/1/1965):